UIKit0/zero-static-html-engine/README.md

      gulp

 And visit [http://localhost:1337/](http://localhost:1337/).
-This displays the flat-file content of the `out` directory.
+This displays the flat-file content of the `_site` directory.

 Install and enable the [LiveReload Chrome Extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) to auto-refresh the browser.